Kelechukwu/Bucketlist-Service/README.md

-# Buckelist Service
+# Buckectlist Service

-> First of all , big shoutout to Jee Gikera.
+> First of all , big shoutout to Jee Gikera!.
 This is an extension of his write up on [RESTful API with Flask](https://scotch.io/tutorials/build-a-restful-api-with-flask-the-tdd-way)
 > The directory structure differs a bit from that in [RESTful API with Flask](https://scotch.io/tutorials/build-a-restful-api-with-flask-the-tdd-way)